SHIFT: Exploring the Boundary of RDMA Network Fault Tolerance: SHIFT Design

-\begin{enumerate}[noitemsep,parsep=0pt,partopsep=0pt,topsep=2pt] \item Once probing succeeds, the SHIFT state machine transitions from State 2 (Fallback) to \textbf{State 3 (WaitSignaled)}.
-SHIFT continues posting WRs to and polling the CQ from the backup QP until the application posts the next signaled WR.
-This step is necessary because SHIFT can only rely on WCs, which are reported only for signaled WRs, to determine when all prior WRs have completed. \item After a signaled WR is posted to the backup QP, the state machine transitions to \textbf{State 4 (WaitSinked)}.
-SHIFTLib first posts a notification WR (i.e., \verb|WRITE_WITH_IMMEDIATE| WR) to the default QP and posts all subsequent application's new WRs to the default QP.
-Importantly, SHIFT \textit{does not ring the doorbell} of the default QP, which means these WRs will not be executed by the RNIC.
-This step is key to ensuring the order of WR execution. \item After all outstanding WRs on the backup QP have completed (as indicated by polling the corresponding WC of the signaled WR), SHIFTLib first rings the doorbell only for the notification WR (the \verb|WRITE_WITH_IMMEDIATE| WR) on the default QP and waits for its completion.
-And upon receipt, the background thread on the receiver side begins the same process described in \S\ref{sec:faulttolerance} to repost outstanding RECV WRs.
-This notification ensures the remote default QP is ready to receive.
+\begin{enumerate}[noitemsep,parsep=0pt,partopsep=0pt,topsep=2pt,leftmargin=15pt] \item Once the probe succeeds, the SHIFT state machine transitions from State 2 (Fallback) to \textbf{State 3 (WaitSignaled)}.
+SHIFT continues posting WRs to, and polling the CQ from, the backup QP until the application posts the next signaled WR.
+This step is necessary because SHIFT can only rely on WCs, which are reported only for signaled WRs, to determine when all prior WRs have completed.
+We refer to this next signaled WR as the \emph{fence WR}. \item After the fence WR is posted to the backup QP, the state machine transitions to \textbf{State 4 (WaitDrained)}.
+SHIFTLib first posts a notification WR (i.e., a \code{WRITE_WITH_IMM} WR) to the default QP and enqueues all subsequent application WRs to the default QP.
+Importantly, SHIFT \textit{withholds the doorbell} of the default QP, which means these WRs will not be executed by the RNIC.
+This step ensures that the notification is processed before any later WRs after the switch. \item After all outstanding WRs on the backup QP have completed (as indicated by polling the corresponding WC of the fence WR), SHIFTLib first rings the doorbell only for the notification WR (the \code{WRITE_WITH_IMM} WR) on the default QP and waits for its completion.
+When the receiver observes this \code{WRITE_WITH_IMM}, a CQ event triggers its background thread, which runs the receive-side procedure in \S\ref{sec:faulttolerance} to repost outstanding receive WRs.

 SHIFTLib then rings the doorbell for all WRs that were posted but not executed on the default QP.
-After that, the SHIFT state machine transitions back to \textbf{State 1 (Default)}, and subsequent WRs will be posted to the default QP directly. \end{enumerate}
+After that, the SHIFT state machine transitions back to \textbf{State 1 (Default)}, and subsequent WRs are posted to the default QP directly. \end{enumerate}